-- d00# file(s) containing most of the data viewable in TestManager, one for each VU - e00# file(s) containing script execution errors, one for each VU
+- d00# file(s) containing most of the data viewable in TestManager, one for each VU - e00# file(s) containing script execution errors, one for each VU - 000# file(s) containing custom output (discussed in the next section), one for each VU

-(Note that unless you've edited your scripts to provide custom output, you won't find any 000# files in the directory.)
+(Note that unless you've edited your scripts to provide custom output, you won't find any ooo# files in the directory.)
 To view any of these files directly, simply right-click, select "View With" (or "Open With" in XP), and select your favorite text editor (Notepad, Wordpad, and MS Word all work fine, though sometimes the files are too big for Notepad's buffer).
 While you won't find any new information in these files, it does present the information in a format that lends itself to searching, copying and pasting, and such.
 I use both viewing methods, depending on what I'm looking for.